mobomo/rack-stream/README.md

 When a request first comes in, rack-stream processes any downstream rack apps and uses their status and headers for its response.
 Any downstream response bodies are queued for streaming once the headers and status have been sent.
+Any calls to `#chunk` before a connection is opened is queued to be sent after a connection opens.

 ```ruby
 use Rack::Stream